firecracker-microvm/firecracker/FAQ.md

 /network-interfaces/0 -> eth1
 ```

+### How can I gracefully reboot the guest?
+How can I gracefully poweroff the guest?

+Firecracker does not implement ACPI and PM devices, therefore operations like
+gracefully rebooting or powering off the guest are supported in unconventional ways.

+Running the `poweroff` or `halt` commands inside a Linux guest will bring it down but
+Firecracker process remains unaware of the guest shutdown so it lives on.

+Running the `reboot` command in a Linux guest will gracefully bring down the guest
+system and also bring a graceful end to the Firecracker process.

+Issuing a `SendCtrlAltDel` action command through the Firecracker API will generate a
+`Ctrl + Alt + Del` keyboard event in the guest resulting in a clean reboot on most
+guest Linux systems.

 ### We are seeing page allocation failures from Firecracker in the `dmesg` output.

 If you see errors like ...